Interactive Safety Verification of Distributed Protocols by Inductive Proof Decomposition: Preliminaries

-We also define a restricted class of systems where transition relations are expressed in a \textit{guarded action} style.
+We also define a restricted class of transition systems where transition relations are expressed in a \textit{guarded action} style.
 That is, systems where all actions $A$ are of the form $A = Pre \wedge Post$, where $Pre$ is a predicate over current state variables and $Post$ is a conjunction of update formulas of the form $x_i' = f_i(\mathcal{D}_i)$, where $f_i$ is some expression over a subset of current state variables $\mathcal{D}_i$.
 For simplicity, we assume that all state variables always appear in $Post$, and that for variables unchanged by a protocol action, they simply appear in $Post$ with an identity update expression, $x_i' = x_i$.
-Note that although systems in guarded action style have deterministic update expressions, these systems can still be non-deterministic, due to non-determinism over constant system parameters, e.g., as seen in \emph{SimpleConsensus} in Figure \ref{fig:simple-consensus-spec}.
+Note that although systems in guarded action style have deterministic update expressions, these systems can still be non-deterministic, due to non-determinism over constant system parameters, e.g., as illustrated in Figure \ref{fig:simple-consensus-spec}, which describes a simple, leader-based distributed consensus protocol.

 \paragraph{Inductive Invariants and Relative Induction}

 The standard technique for proving an invariant $S$ of a system $M=(I,T)$ is to develop an {\em inductive invariant}~\cite{mannasafetybook}, which is a state predicate $Ind$ such that $Ind \Rightarrow S$ and